full-stack-bcn/problem-sets/html.md

 The browser console
 -------------------

 1. By using the ``document`` object in the browser console, show an array of all links in some page you like (a short one preferably).

-   Try to use Javascript to change the background color of all links to yellow.
+If you dare, try to use Javascript to change the background color of all links to yellow.

 Forms
 -----